pminina01/readthedocs/File-target.md

 ###Performance Tuning Options
 _concurrentWrites_ - Indicates whether concurrent writes to the log file by multiple processes on the same host.
 [Boolean](Data-types) Default: True
 This makes multi-process logging possible.
-NLog uses a special technique that lets it keep the files open for writing.
+NLog uses a special technique that lets it keep the files open for writing.<br />**NOTE:** are ignored unless _keepFileOpen_ are set to true.

 _openFileCacheTimeout_ - Maximum number of seconds that files are kept open.
 If this number is negative the files are not automatically closed after a period of inactivity.
 [Integer](Data-types) Default: -1